Floor Conveyors

 - Inspection of rollers, chains, and conveyor belts

-Maintenance work may only be performed by qualified personnel.
+Maintenance work may only be performed by qualified specialist personnel.

 System Overview

-A floor conveyor is a floor-mounted conveyor system designed to transport workpieces, vehicles, pallets, or load carriers within production and logistics areas.
+A floor conveyor is a floor-mounted conveying system designed for transporting workpieces, vehicles, pallets, or load carriers within production and logistics environments.

 - Manufacturing and assembly lines